aarondh/PatientMonitorStation/PULSE-OXIMETRY-IMPLEMENTATION.md

 ## Physiological Simulation

-The FakePulseOximetryMonitor generates realistic variations:
+The FakePulseOximetryParameterAdapter (via its internal PulseOxGenerator) generates realistic variations:

 ### SpO2 Variations
 - **Breathing Effect** (±0.5%): Small fluctuations with each breath